-Dmytro Skydan
+Dmytro Skydan Associate dmytro.skydan @bakermckenzie.com

-Associate

-dmytro.skydan

-@bakermckenzie.com

 How has martial law affected the activities of the Antimonopoly Committee of Ukraine?
-Although on 6 May 2022 the Antimonopoly Committee of Ukraine (AMC) reopened its main office in Kyiv, many of its activities are still suspended.
-In particular, in accordance with a notice published by the AMC on its Facebook page\ on 7 March 2022, for the period of martial law, the AMC has suspended the review of the following applications/cases where the final decision was not made on or before 25 February 2022:
+Although on 9 June 2022 the Antimonopoly Committee of Ukraine (the "AMC") resumed consideration of merger control and concerted actions filings, as well as the applications for preliminary conclusions regarding same, some of its activities are still suspended based on the AMC's Decree No.1-rp as of 3 March 2022.
+In particular, the review of the following applications/cases where the final decision was not made on or before 25 February 2022 remains suspended for the period of martial law:

-- Applications and cases for granting concentrations and concerted actions approvals - Applications for preliminary conclusions regarding concentrations and concerted actions - Notifications on infringements of Ukrainian legislation on the protection of economic competition - Notifications on unfair competition - Notifications for review of AMC decisions - State aid notifications and cases, letters of clarification on the application of state aid legislation - Complaints of public procurement legislation infringements (save for those, which were submitted to the AMC before 22 February 2022 and decisions on which were not adopted before 24 February 2022)\\
+- Notifications on infringements of Ukrainian legislation on the protection of economic competition - Notifications on unfair competition - Notifications for review of AMC decisions - State aid notifications and cases, letters of clarification on the application of state aid legislation